u1-liquid/openpollslack-i18n/README.md

 I have make some change to make it more customizable such as:
 - Allow choices add by others
 - True Anonymous Vote (Poller can't see users votes if this mode is ON) : Default ON
-- Support Slack's Enterprise Grid
+- Support Slack's Enterprise Grid, Slack Connect
 - Customizeable UI (Order, Show/Hide Element you don't want to make it cleaner)
 - UI Language, Multiple language support
 - Separate configuation for each Slack team